A history of the microcomputer industry in 300 adverts

 32K.
 One card.
 One low price.
 Only from The Digital Group

-The Digital Group was entirely unrelated to the other Digital - Digital Equipment Corporation, or DEC - but was founded in Denver, Colorado, in 1974.
-It went bust only five years ...
+The Digital Group was entirely unrelated to the other Digital - Digital Equipment Corporation, or DEC - and was founded in Denver, Colorado, in 1974.
+It went bust only five year...

 Hewlett-Packard